 Now, you might wonder why they call a “boom box” a “bag”, but the answer to that becomes apparent as soon as you take the Bag of Rhythm out of its box.
 You see, the Bag of Rhythm comes with its own little snap-on canvas carrying bag – unlike some other small speakers, like the Anker SoundCore Playtime Bluetooth portable, that expect you to fit them in your purse or backpack, the Bag of Rhythm is set up for you to carry it like the name implies: like it actually was a bag.
 Oh I’m sure you could take the canvas bag off of the sound system and use it to carry… well… something, but that isn’t point now is it?
 With the bag connected (and in my entire time reviewing the Bag of Rhythm I saw no need at all to remove it), you can transport it easily pretty much anywhere you need to go.
 Just grab and carry.
 You may also want to visit our AudioEngine A2 Speaker review if you’d like desktop speakers that you can use with Bluetooth capabilities.

 Now while the Bag of Rhythm might not be as big as some of the systems we saw in the “hay day” of carrying boom boxes, it dwarfs a lot of the other iPhone and iPod sound docks out there.
 The Bag of Rhythm clocks in at roughly fifteen pounds, and is 11 X 26 X 10 – big enough to make you thankful for the carrying bag after a day of lugging it around.
+If you want something more compact, the model in our Yubz Magnum Bluetooth Speaker review comes with its own carrying case and is smaller for easier transport.
 Now astute readers will see that I just said that it is an iPhone and iPod dock, and that’s both a good and a bad thing.
 I understand fully well that a good number of people out there are toting their entire music libraries on their phones and MP3 players, but if you’re going to make me reminisce for the simpler days of my childhood and not throw in a tape deck or at least a CD player while charging a premium for a boom box, I get a little sad.
 Yes, it’s great that they decided to add an aux port for those people not using all things Apple, but I just can’t help but think how much cooler it would be to have a touch of retro built into the Bag of Rhythm.
 If you are in the market for a much more portable Bluetooth speaker then you better go through our Bass Egg Speaker review.

 Another curious negative is the power requirements.
 Now with a company that apparently makes a lot of effort to be as Eco-friendly, you might be thinking that you would get a lithium-ion rechargeable battery to keep the music coming – or better yet, a solar cell to keep it even more “green” – after all, that premium price tag has to be for something right?
 Unfortunately, you would be dead wrong.
 Not only does the Bag of Rhythm not come with a rechargeable battery, but it also takes a WHOPPING six D-cell batteries.
 Now I’m not one that normally goes around measuring my carbon footprint or anything like that, but even I know how bad that many discarded batteries are for the Earth.
 It thankfully has a power adapter for when you are stationary, but I just don’t understand the thought process behind making a portable sound system with an Eco-friendly design and not keeping that idea throughout the entirety of the said sound system.